kitian616/jekyll-TeXt-theme/case-study.md

 <div class="flex-container">

   <div style="flex: 1;">
-    When launched, the `run` process sends a start ping to the Monitoring Service to notify the Service that the job has begun.
+    When launched, the <code class="language-plaintext highlighter-rouge">run</code> process sends a start ping to the Monitoring Service to notify the Service that the job has begun.
   </div>

   <div style="flex: 2;">